globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

-- `intent()`: This function takes the input from the user (i.e. UI events, like click events) and translate it to “something” that will be passed as parameter to `model()` function.
+- `intent()`: This function takes the input from the user (i.e. UI events, like click events) and translate it to “something” that will be passed as parameter to the `model()` function.
-  This could be a simple string to set a value of the model to or more complex data structure like an Object.
+  This could be a simple string to update a field in the model, or an update a more complex data structure like a list or map.
-  This function exists to translate the user input to a format that represents their intention to change the model.
+  The purpose of this is to translate the user input to a format that represents their intention to change the model.
   So it is also where we have parts of our business logic.
 - `model()`: The `model()` function takes the output from `intent()` as